A-amon/json-merger/README.md

 * Only preserve the keys needed

 ## How to use
-Create a config as shown below:
+Create a config with following keys/values:
 | key      | description                 |
 |----------|-----------------------------|
 |filename  |Name of merged file          |